Venison Tenderloin with Aquavit-Cheese Sauce

 - 1/2 cup sour cream

-- 2 ounces gjetost cheese, cut into small cubes (see recipe notes)
+- 3 ounces gjetost cheese, coarsely grated (see recipe notes)

 - 2 tablespoons aquavit (see recipe notes) or vodka

-Preheat the oven to 400°F and spray the bottom half of a broiler pan thoroughly with nonstick spray.
+Preheat the oven to 400°F and coat a shallow baking pan with nonstick cooking spray.

-Put the juniper, allspice, peppercorns, fennel seeds and salt in a mortar and pestle and crush to a coarse grind.
-Rub the tenderloins on all sides with the spice mixture.
+Place the juniper berries, allspice, peppercorns, fennel seeds and salt in a mortar and pestle and crush to a coarse grind.
+Coat the venison (or pork) tenderloins on all sides with the spice mixture.

 Heat the vegetable oil in a nonstick pan over medium-high heat.
-Sear the tenderloins, one at a time, on all sides and transfer to the prepared pan.
+Sear the tenderloins on all sides and transfer to the prepared pan.

-While the meat cooks, melt the butter in a saucepan over medium heat.
-Whisk in the flour and cook until the flour turns golden brown.
+While the meat roasts, melt the butter in a saucepan over medium heat.
+Whisk in the flour and cook until golden.
 Slowly whisk in the hot chicken stock until well blended.
-Add the sour cream and cook until the mixture is smooth and starting to thicken.
-Add the gjetost and continue cooking until the cheese has melted and the sauce is smooth.
-Stir in the aquavit and keep warm until ready to serve, stirring occasionally.
+Whisk in the sour cream and cook until the mixture is smooth and thickening to a sauce consistency.
+Stir in the gjetost and continue cooking until the cheese has melted and the sauce is smooth.
+Add the aquavit and keep warm over low heat, stirring occasionally, until ready to serve.

 Carve the meat into 3/8-inch thick slices, transfer to a serving dish and drizzle with some sauce.
-Transfer the rest of the sauce to a serving bowl.
+Transfer the remainder of the sauce to a serving bowl and pass at the table.

 Makes 6 to 8 servings